CourseChat/WaterNet/0-Web_of_Resources/Checklists_And_Dashboards.md

 # Checklists And Dashboards
+## For readers from water utilites, this section should provide a quick checklist of operational capabilies and resources
+- Overall indicators of water supply, water quality, vulnerability to flood and fire
+- Financial picture: costs, cost to customer, outstanding loans, capital plan
+- Plant overview:
+- Distribution overview
+- Regulatory and political overview
+## For the general reader, provide a self-checklist of knowledge of general water facts, and of the water condition in the reader's home area
 - With ChatGPT, we can create the ever-changing book to respond to the reader's needs;
 - Goal: present what is needed, when it is needed.
 - Change the book as the challenges change